Convergence to Utility Maximization and the Indifference Hypothesis: Design of the Experiment

 \subsection{Lotteries and Choice Menus}

-We constructed 7 lotteries, each with three monetary outcomes from the set $\{0,9,10,20,24\}$, where the numbers denote Pounds Sterling, \pounds, and Euros, { \euro} (Table \ref{tab:lotteries}; Figure \ref{fig:lotteries}).
-Out of the 127 possible menus that are derivable from this grand choice set we selected 15 that contained either two lotteries (9 menus), three (4 menus) or four (2 menus) (Figure \ref{fig:menus}).
+We constructed 7 lotteries (Table \ref{tab:lotteries}; Figure \ref{fig:lotteries} in O.A.\ref{a3}), each with three monetary outcomes from the set $\{0,9,10,20,24\}$, where the numbers denote either Pounds Sterling, \pounds, or Euros, { \euro}.
+Out of the 127 possible menus that are derivable from this grand choice set we selected 15 that contained either two lotteries (9 menus), three lotteries (4 menus) or four lotteries (2 menus) (Table \ref{tab:menus}; Figure \ref{fig:menus} in O.A.\ref{a3}).
 All menus were presented 5 times, resulting in a total of 75 decision problems.
-This decision environment is therefore richer than those usually seen in experiments on choice under risk where subjects are presented only with binary menus, often over two monetary outcomes.\footnote{That said, we note that \cite{apesteguia-ballester21} also analysed an experimental dataset on choice under risk where some non-binary menus were shown.
+This decision environment is therefore richer than those usually seen in experiments on choice under risk where subjects are presented with only binary menus, often over two monetary outcomes.\footnote{That said, we note that \cite{apesteguia-ballester21} also analysed an experimental dataset on choice under risk where some non-binary menus were shown.
 Unlike our experiment where each menu was presented five times, subjects in that experiment saw each menu once.} This domain richness is relevant because it allows testing an analogously rich set of consistency principles that pertain both to binary and larger menus.

-In each decision, subjects could decide to defer the choice by choosing the option \textit{``I'm not choosing now''}, i.e.\ choices were not forced.
-If a choice was deferred, subjects would have to make a decision at this menu at the end of the experiment if the menu was drawn for payment.
-We stress that no new information about any of the lotteries was given to subjects after the main part of the experiment.
+In each decision, subjects could decide to avoid/defer making an active choice by opting for the option \textit{``I'm not choosing now''} (it is in this sense that choices were not forced).
+If a choice at a menu was deferred, and if that menu was randomly drawn for payment at the end of the experiment, subjects would be asked to choose a lottery from this menu then.
+We stress at this point that no new information about any of the lotteries was given to subjects after the main part of the experiment.
 In particular, opting for \textit{``I'm not choosing now''} was not associated with any informational gains.